Mingchenchen/CoreRefine/README.md

 If the amino acids in the protein's boundery is part of the helix, then mutate the residue to one of the following amino acids:	VILWQEKFM
 If the amino acids in the protein's boundery is part of the sheet, then mutate the residue to one of the following amino acids:	VILFYWQTM

-In version 1.0 of this script A was being selected in the Core nor Boundery.\n In version 2.0 of this script no A is being selected in the Core nor Boundery.
+In version 1.0 of this script A was being selected in the Core nor Boundery.

+In version 2.0 of this script no A is being selected in the Core nor Boundery.

 This script was written to run on GNU/Linux using python 3, it was not tested in Windows or MacOS.